AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 # Headers

 To specify request headers for your mesh, you can add them inside the `JSON` file that describes your mesh, or you can add them when querying.
-Currently, you can add [context headers](#add-context-headers), [runtime headers](#add-or-update-headers-at-runtime), and [response headers](#add-response-headers).
+Currently, you can [add headers to your mesh file](#configure-headers-in-your-mesh-file) or [add headers at runtime](#add-or-update-headers-at-runtime).
 Each [handler](../reference/handlers/index.md) has different header specifications.

 ## Configure headers in your mesh file